geoserver/geoserver/doc/en/developer/source/programming-guide/testing/index.rst

 JUnit @Before, @After, @BeforeClass, @AfterClass
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As with a any JUnit test various annotations are available to preform tasks at various points
+As with any JUnit test various annotations are available to perform tasks at various points
-of test life cycle.
-However with a GeoServer system test one must be weary of the task having
+of the test life cycle.
+However with a GeoServer system test one must be wary of the task having
 a dependency on the system state.
 For this reason the ``GeoServerSystemTestSupport`` class
 provides its own callbacks.